DataFire/Integrations/integrations/generated/azure_search_searchservice/README.md

 * output [Indexer](#indexer)

 ### Indexers_CreateOrUpdate
-Creates a new Azure Search indexer or updates an indexer if it already exists.
+Creates a new indexer or updates an indexer if it already exists.

 ```js